 If the physical, mental, and monetary costs of moving combined are too much for you to bear, you should know that you have another option.
-If you own your home, you need to sell it, but you don’t really want to move, consider a residential sale leaseback agreement.
-This basically means that you would sell your home, pocketing the equity you’ve built in it, and continue to live in it as a tenant.
-EasyKnock offers Sell and Stay, a residential sale leaseback service.
-Check out our website to learn more and see if your home qualifies.
+If you own your home, you need to sell it, but you don’t really want to move, consider a residential sale-leaseback agreement.
+This basically means that you would sell your home, converting the equity you’ve built up into cash, and continue to live in it as a tenant.

 When getting ready to move, there are a lot of additional costs that most people aren’t aware of or prepared for.
 If you’re looking to move soon, it’s important to know what to expect to have to pay before you get the bill.
 Talk to your financial advisor or real estate agent to get a full picture of what you’ll be paying throughout the process.